 Some behavioural strategies that may be important include:

-Progressive Muscle Relaxation, Zargarzadeh and Shirazi (2014) found that performing progressive muscle relaxation method was effective in reducing test anxiety among nursing students.
-You can find an audio track to do progressive muscle relaxation in our audio downloads area.
+- Progressive muscle relaxation: Zargarzadeh and Shirazi (2014) found that performing progressive muscle relaxation method was effective in reducing test anxiety among nursing students.
+You can find an audio track to do progressive muscle relaxation in our guided exercises area.

-Mindfulness practice has also been found helpful (Sohrabi, et.al 2013) in reducing exam anxiety.
-There are a range of different mindfulness audio tracks for down load on our site.
+- Mindfulness practice: Has also been found helpful (Sohrabi, et.al 2013) in reducing exam anxiety.
+There are a range of different mindfulness audio tracks on our site.

 In addition, behavioural strategies that maintain your wellbeing could also be an important factor in assisting you to manage exam anxiety.
-These include regular sleep managing alcohol intake,as already mentioned physical exercise, social contact and enjoyable activities that are not work related.
+These include regular sleep, managing alcohol intake, physical exercise, social contact and enjoyable activities that are not work related.

 Hashmat, S., Hashmat, M., Amanullah, F., & Aziz, S. (2008).
 Factors causing exam anxiety in medical students.
 JPMA.
 The Journal Of The Pakistan Medical Association, 58(4), 167-170.

 Kavakci, O., Semiz, M., Kartal, A., Dikici, A., & Kugu, N. (2014).
 Test Anxiety Prevalance and Related Variables in The Students Who are Going to Take The University Entrance Examination.
 Dusunen Adam: Journal Of Psychiatry & Neurological Sciences, 27(4), 301-307. doi:10.5350/DAJPN2014270403